GTBitsOfGood/VolunTrack/README.md

 2. Navigate to this project in terminal and enter `yarn`
 3. Rename `example.env` to `.env` and fill it out with the dev config

+### Development with Docker

+To run the development environment using Docker:

+1. Make sure you have Docker and Docker Compose installed on your machine.
+2. Navigate to the project directory and build the Docker image (if needed, though typically not required for development as Docker Compose will handle it): docker build -t helping-mama .

+3. Navigate to the project directory and run the following command to start the containers: docker-compose up

 ## Running

 ### Development